Accend Networks San Francisco Bay Area Full Service IT Consulting Company

-Protecting Applications with AWS Shield.
+Protecting Applications with AWS Shield

 DDoS (Distributed Denial of Service) attacks are still a big threat to online businesses.
 Attackers use millions of tonnes of traffic to bring down a victim’s web applications from multiple sources.

-What Is AWS Shield?
+What is AWS Shield?

 AWS Shield is a managed solution for preventing DDoS attacks basically on AWS-hosted applications.
 It inspects traffic in real-time and applies mitigation strategies automatically in order to avoid performance degradation.